FTC sues to block Microsoft-Activision Blizzard $69B merger

-The Federal Trade Commission said Thursday it is suing to block Microsoft’s planned $69 billion takeover of video game company Activision Blizzard, saying it could suppress competitors to its Xbox game consoles and its growing games subscription business.
+The Federal Trade Commission on Thursday sued to block Microsoft’s planned $69 billion takeover of video game company Activision Blizzard, saying it could suppress competitors to Microsoft’s Xbox game consoles and its growing games subscription business.

-The FTC voted 3-1 to issue the complaint after a closed-door meeting, with the three Democratic commissioners voting in favor and the sole Republican voting against.
-A fifth seat on the panel is vacant after another Republican left earlier this year.
+The FTC’s challenge could be a test case for President Joe Biden’s mandate to scrutinize big tech mergers.
+The commission voted 3-1 to issue the complaint after a closed-door meeting, with the three Democratic commissioners voting in favor and the sole Republican voting against.

-The FTC’s complaint points to Microsoft’s previous game acquisitions, especially of well-known developer Bethesda Softworks and its parent company ZeniMax, as an example of where Microsoft made some popular game titles exclusive despite assuring European regulators it had no intention to do so.
+The complaint points to Microsoft’s previous game acquisitions, especially of well-known developer Bethesda Softworks and its parent company ZeniMax, as an example of where Microsoft made some popular game titles exclusive despite assuring European regulators it had no intention to do so.

 “Microsoft has already shown that it can and will withhold content from its gaming rivals,” said a prepared statement from Holly Vedova, director of the FTC’s Bureau of Competition.
 “Today we seek to stop Microsoft from gaining control over a leading independent game studio and using it to harm competition in multiple dynamic and fast-growing gaming markets.”

-Microsoft’s president, Brad Smith, suggested in a statement Thursday that the company is likely to challenge the FTC’s decision.
+Microsoft’s president, Brad Smith, signaled in a statement Thursday that the company is likely to challenge the FTC’s decision.

 “While we believed in giving peace a chance, we have complete confidence in our case and welcome the opportunity to present our case in court,” Smith said.

-The FTC’s challenge — which is being filed in an administrative court — could be a test case for President Joe Biden’s mandate to scrutinize big tech mergers.

-Microsoft had been ramping up its public defense of the deal in recent days as it awaited a decision.
+The company had been ramping up its public defense of the deal in recent days as it awaited a decision.
 Smith said Microsoft has been committed to addressing competition concerns and brought proposed concessions to the FTC earlier this week.

 “We continue to believe that this deal will expand competition and create more opportunities for gamers and game developers,” Smith said.